 No matter how awesome your cake or plate of food is; if you cannot get a good picture of it - it really does not do justice to your cake, to you as an artist or get picked up on social media by people looking for the recipe.

 We eat with our eyes first.
 Right?
 So often when you need a recipe what do you look for first?
 The ingredients?
 No!!
 The image.
 If that bowl of soup looks good - you wanna get that recipe.
 You wanna recreate the same.
 That's what good photography does - works like magic.

-- Camera –
+- Good Camera

 - Photo Editing Software

-- Photography Lessons.
+- Photography Lessons

 A little about my experience

 When I started cake decorating I started with a regular digital camera and I thought my cakes were good.
 But over time I started questioning my pictures.